pyepics/pyepics/doc/devices.rst

 The Epics Motor record has over 100 fields associated with it.
 Of course, it is often preferrable to think of 1 Motor with many attributes than 100 or so separate PVs.
-In addition, while there are many interrelated fields of the Motor record, the user typically just wants to move the motor by setting its drive position.
-Of course, there are limits on the range of motion that need to be respected and notifications sent when they are violated.
+Many of the fields of the Motor record are interrelated and influence other settings, including limits on the range of motion which need to be respected, and which may send notifications when they are violated.
 Thus, there is a fair amount of functionality for a Motor.
+Typically, the user just wants to move the motor by setting its drive position, but a fully enabled Motor should allow the use to change and read many of the Motor parameters.

-The class:`Motor` class helps you create and use Epics motors.
+The :class:`Motor` class helps the user create and use Epics motors.
 A simple example use would be::

     import epics